Skip to Content

 Have questions about filing for divorce in Kansas?
 Contact the Wichita divorce attorneys at Beall & Mitchell LLC today.
 We offer free 15-minute consultations.

-The state of Kansas does offer another method of divorce, legal maintenance (separation).
+The state of Kansas does offer another method of ending the legal aspects of a marriage, legal maintenance (separation).

 To obtain a divorce based on legal separation, the grounds include: